cardano-foundation/CIPs/CIP-0021/README.md

 ## Backwards compatibility

-Most of the restrictions are already implemented in HW wallets except the canonical CBOR serialization.
-Tools interacting with HW wallets might need to be updated in order to continue being compatible with HW wallets when the canonical CBOR serialization format is enforced in HW wallets.
+Tools interacting with HW wallets might need to be updated in order to continue being compatible with HW wallets because of canonical CBOR serialization format, which is being enforced since multi-sig support.

 ## Copyright